 1. How far are you looking to move?

 That is a very important question.
-You need to answer it before you can begin gathering quotes from moving companies and trying to calculate a budget for your future move.
+You need to answer it before you can begin gathering quotes from moving companies.
+Try, and calculate a budget for your move.

-To see approximately how many miles you or your moving company will have to travel, simply put a zip code of your origin and destination in Google maps, it will show you approximate amount of miles and hours for the trip.
+To see approximately how many miles you or your moving company will have to travel, simply put a zip code of your origin and destination in Google maps.
+It will show you the approximate amount of miles and hours for the trip.

 Everything that is in a 100-mile radius from your pick up in moving business we call a “Local Job” or a local move.

-A local move may be a bit easier and less stressful than a long distance move, but you will need to take the same amount of time to plan and prepare for it as you would be moving out-of-state.
-So even if you move 10 miles away, you can be assure that everything will be perfect.
+A local move may be a bit easier and less stressful than a long distance move.
+But you will need to take the same amount of time to plan and prepare for it.
+So even if you move 10 miles away, you can be assured that everything will be perfect.

-Everything that is over 100 miles from your origin will be consider as a long distance move.
+Everything that is over 100 miles from your origin will be considered as a long distance move.

 A long distance move is a very complicated move to do, it consumes all of your free time, usually brings a lot of stress, and huge expenses.

-Why do you need to know amount of miles traveling from point A to point B:
+Why do you need to know the number of miles traveling from point A to point B:

-1. Calculate price to rent a truck (usually will charge you $0.xx/mile)
+1. Check the price to rent a truck (usually will charge you $0.xx/mile)